How we can help our teens during lockdown and when we get out

 Prioritise everyones’ mental health

 Although they probably won’t be able to express it, we are experiencing a lot of grief and loss and teens are feeling it too.
 What helps is routines, fresh air and sunshine for vitamin D, exercise, social media and screen time breaks, healthy nutrition and your supportive presence.
-Teens are often resistant to all of these things so their witnessing the rest of the family prioritising them is important to help them develop unconscious healthy practices.
-Insist on realistic wake up and bedtimes.
-Get them out on balconies or terraces or in gardens or just in sunshine coming in through open windows whenever you can.
+Teens are often resistant to all of these things so they’re witnessing the rest of the family prioritising them is important to help them develop unconscious healthy practices.
+Insist on realistic wake-up and bedtimes.
+Get them out on balconies or terraces or in gardens or just the sunshine coming in through open windows whenever you can.
 If you are able to walk a family dog or take rubbish to a bin, get them to do it when you can.

-It could be the time to teach them to cook and get them helping more in the kitchen so they develop a good relationship with food.
+It could be the time to teach them to cook and get them to help more in the kitchen so they develop a good relationship with food.
 Create family exercise schedules to include stretching as well as cardio exercise and use whatever you have at home to support this; I have been using tins of kidney beans and chickpeas as makeshift weights with my son and daughter.
 Use Youtube videos and channels to follow free online classes and use this time to develop a new practice that you can then model to your teens.
 I have been going LIVE on my Facebook page (Shinesparkleradiate) with 10-15 minute easy to do yoga sessions and my kids have even been joining in (she rolls her eyes in shock).
 Agree on slots of time when no one, yes, no one uses their screens at all.
 No work, no news update absorbing, no social media scrolling, no brain expanding learning and no heart connection socialising.
 All these things are great but time away to daydream, nap, chat, eat and relax is much needed every day too.

 Validate their feelings

 They should be spending time away from home to grow and develop emotionally, psychologically as well as physically but instead they are safe (and stuck) at home.
 For the majority, not all, this sucks.
 They will express this in whatever way their developing adolescent brain sees fit.
 It could be anger and rage.
 It could be sadness and riding the emotional roller coaster.
 It could be shutting down and becoming uncommunicative.
 It could be rebelling and revolting and refusing to cooperate.
 Whatever it is, let them know that it is OK to express their feelings.
 Make your home a safe place to express feelings.
-Perhaps have an agreed time when everyone can do this together (I’m actually now visualising the after meal conversations in the book or film, The Giver about a dystopian society in the future…ohhh help) or just let everyone know that sharing is healthier than bottling up and do lead by example by expressing your feelings openly so you can be a role model and teacher.
+Perhaps have an agreed time when everyone can do this together (I’m actually now visualising the after-meal conversations in the book or film, The Giver about a dystopian society in the future…ohhh help) or just let everyone know that sharing is healthier than bottling up and do lead by example by expressing your feelings openly so you can be a role model and teacher.

 Encourage virtual socialising

 This is not to contradict my first idea for supporting our teens at this time, but screen time with friends is absolutely vital.
 Not only does it maintain friendships and connection but eye to eye contact, even through a screen, helps release happy hormones into the bloodstream, strengthening the immune system and inhibiting the stress responses in the body.
-Encourage them to make plans to “meet up” on line with either a friend or a group of friends in a conference platform like Houseparty or Zoom.
+Encourage them to make plans to “meet up” online with either a friend or a group of friends in a conference platform like Houseparty or Zoom.
 Then give them their privacy.
 Respect closed bedroom doors and their time with their friends.
-They will appreciate this and in turn respect yours.
+They will appreciate this and in turn, respect yours.
 Anyway, if you have ever overheard their conversations, they make little sense to us!

 Acknowledge how hard this is for them

 It is hard for all of us and even if we are secretly delighted that our teens are safe at home with us, every hormone in their body is screaming at them “release me”.
-They know the reasons for this lock down and they accept it (mainly) but they want out.
+They know the reasons for this lockdown and they accept it (mainly) but they want out.
 They want their freedom.
 They want to make their own choices and decisions.
 They want their dramatic and challenging friendships, peer relationships and connections.
 They want their secretive world outside the home.
 Be compassionate and kind.
 Let them have a duvet day or meuhhhh (one of my son’s fave words) day.
 In fact, allow yourself to have them too.
 We can’t keep up the momentum and the constant positivizing everything without the breakdowns and the “off” days.
 It’s just plain exhausting.
 Above all, keep listening and remain open.

 So how will we deal with life after this?
 How will we support our teens’ transition back “out there”?